IAMNISHANTSHUKLA/Tutorverse_Nishant/README.md

 3.  **Google AI API Key for Genkit (CRITICAL FOR AI FEATURES)**:
     *   Genkit requires access to a Google AI model (like Gemini) for its AI capabilities.
     *   **Current Setup (Development/Prototyping Only - API Key Hardcoded)**: The `GOOGLE_API_KEY` is currently hardcoded in `src/ai/genkit.ts`.
 This is done to simplify initial setup in environments where setting environment variables might be challenging.
+The specific key used is `AIzaSyBfJLoyQHy0NnxTSYQMOwV9D9eKbFY_xwc`.
     *   **SECURITY WARNING**: **For any production deployment or if sharing this code, you MUST remove the hardcoded API key and use environment variables.**
     *   **Recommended Setup (for Production/Secure Use)**:
         1. Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to create an API key if you don't have one.